Avaiga/taipy-doc/docs/relnotes.md

   _last_edit_date_ of the data node.
 - New data node property _is_up_to_date_ equals to `True` if the data node has not expired (refer to _expiration_date_ attribute). `False` otherwise.
-- TODO SQL repository available
+- SQL _repository_type_ is now available on community edition.

 ### Improvements and changes